This article was last updated on Friday, February 28, 2021.

 How can you increase your chances of natural conception?

 Ah yes, the million-dollar question.
 Because there are many factors that influence your chances of conceiving, there are several different things you can do to tip the scales in your favor.

-Arguably the most important thing you can do to boost your odds is to track your cycles and time intercourse around ovulation.
-After all, if you aren’t having sex during the fertile window, your chances of conception are zero.
-Because the chances of conception increase in the five days before ovulation and peak the day before ovulation, you should be having sex within this window if you’re looking to conceive.
+Arguably the most important thing you can do to boost your odds is to track your cycles and time intercourse or insemination around ovulation.
+After all, if you aren't having sex or inseminating during the fertile window, your chances of conception are zero.
+Because the chances of conception increase in the five days before ovulation and peak the day before ovulation, you should be having sex within this window if you're looking to conceive.
 While some sources suggest you should be having intercourse every other day in this window, there aren’t empirical studies suggesting what the optimal intercourse frequency is, but it’s likely that more frequent = better.

 Summing it all up

 There are so many factors that affect the likelihood of conception that sometimes it may seem like a miracle it happens at all.
 Putting it all together, here's what we know about chances of conception:

 - Because of how long sperm can live in the female reproductive tract and how long an egg can be fertilized, it's possible to conceive only during a specific time of the cycle.
 The chances of conception increase as you get closer to ovulation.

 - The chances of conceiving on each day of the cycle differ a bit based on your age, with younger age → higher chances.
 Because of this, time to pregnancy changes with age too.

 - Used pills, injections, patches, IUDs in the past?
 There's no evidence that these should affect your odds of conceiving in the long run, but time to pregnancy is slightly longer in those who recently stopped using injections or implants.